Methods (brat)

 .denominator

-Returns the polynomial in the denominator of the rational function.
-This is not necessarily reduced.
+Returns the polynomial in the denominator as a brat

 Example